 When the district receives information that a student has a food allergy that puts the student at risk for anaphylaxis, an individual care plan will be developed to assist the student in safely accessing the school environment.
-The district's food allergy management plan can be accessed at www.westrusk.esc7.org.
+The district's food allergy management plan can be accessed at www.westrusk.esc7.net.

-[See Celebrations on page 36 and policy FFAF for more information.]
+[See Celebrations and policy FFAF for more information.]